Avalander/blog-posts/union-types.md

 If you're not familiar with express, don't worry.
 All you need to know is that we are going to implement a function that will receive a request object (we'll call it `req`) and a response object (we'll call it `res`) and that function will also have access to a database connection called `db`.

 Our function will check that the user is authentified, because our pony database holds very sensitive information.
-Then, it will read the `id` parameter from the path and fetch the pony with that id from the database.
+Then, it will read the `id` parameter from the path and get the pony with that id from the database.
 Finally, it will send the pony data back in the response.

 There are at least three things that can go wrong.